exoscale/puppetdb/README.md

 This fork contains the version of puppetdb 2.3.x for internal use at Exoscale.

 The Jenkinsfile is a good reference for instructions on how to test and build this repository.
-The service is deployed a debian package which is produced by this companion repository: https://github.com/exoscale/pkg-puppetdb .
-The tarball in that repository is produced by the build scripts and source code in this repository.

 ### Testing
 Run java integration tests with an embedded database: